ericka-howard/ericka-howard.github.io/index.md

 ## Some of my projects:

 ### Shiny apps
-* Interactive and Explorative Web-Based Tool for Communication of Large Ensemble Models and Climate Reanalysis Datasets. **We won 2nd Place (Honorable Mention) in this nationwide American Statistical Association contest!** [[shinyapps.io]](https://jimmylovestea.shinyapps.io/datadash/) (Note: This link is SLOW due to the high volume of data.)
+* Interactive and Explorative Web-Based Tool for Communication of Large Ensemble Models and Climate Reanalysis Datasets. **We won 2nd Place (Honorable Mention) in this nationwide American Statistical Association contest!** [[shinyapps.io]](https://jimmylovestea.shinyapps.io/datadash/) (Note: This link is SLOW due to the high volume of data relative to compute purchased.) [[GitHub]](https://github.com/OSUCliMates/CliMates)
-* An interactive shiny app for visualizing species distribution data. [[shinyapps.io]](https://erickabsmith.shinyapps.io/catch-data/) (Note: This link is also a little slow due to the size of the data)
+* An interactive shiny app for visualizing species distribution data. [[shinyapps.io]](https://erickabsmith.shinyapps.io/catch-data/) (Note: This link is also a little slow for the same reasons)
 * I presented at [Cascadia R Conf 2021](https://cascadiarconf.com/)!
 Check out my talk on *Addressing Gaps in Data Accessibility with Shiny Dashboards.* [[YouTube]](https://youtu.be/Ze1tobbwb9E)

 ### Data Analyses